-very popular many years ago when anglers fishing Okeechobee for largemouth bass would see their feeding habits.
-It has become the increasingly popular choice because once you’ve experienced this style of fishing you’ll quickly recognized that it’s much more than just sitting and watching bobbers.
+very popular many years ago when anglers fishing for largemouth bass would see their feeding habits.
+It has become an increasingly popular choice because once you've experienced this style of fishing you'll quickly recognize that it's much more than just sitting and watching bobbers.
 We have a special kind of tackle and a secret way of hooking and rigging shiners.
-We’re not telling you how at this time, but we’ll be happy to teach you while you are out with us.
+We're not telling you how at this time, but we'll be happy to teach you while you are out with us.
 Like some of you, we also prefer to fish with artificial lures as much as possible.
-When fishing Lake Okeechobee with artificial, you will have the choice of spinning, baitcasting or fly fishing. flipping and pitching on Okeechobee is always real popular, it’s always a great lake for topwater plugs do to its shallow depths.
-We are open to any techniques you’re interested in learning about, just let us know.
+When fishing with artificial, you will have the choice of spinning, baitcasting or fly fishing. flipping and pitching on Okeechobee is always really popular, it's always a great lake for topwater plugs do to its shallow depths.
+We are open to any techniques you're interested in learning about, just let us know.
 At your request, our guides will suggest what the best form of fishing would be at the time of your booking, but whichever option you choose is entirely up to you.
 At times we suggest that you do a little of both.

-Ultimately, we want you happy with the overall experience and that’s why we are the only Lake Okeechobee bass fishing guide service to fish the entire 730 square miles.
-This experience is very important, because as we all know the weather and the fish don’t always coöperate with your schedule, so we as anglers need to be flexible.
-Whether you’re coming from within the state of Florida or from out-of-state, South Florida, particularly Fort Lauderdale, Ft Myers and Palm Beach, provides you a central meeting point to conveniently get you to any one of our suggested fishing locations.
+Ultimately, we want you happy with the overall experience and that's why we are the only bass fishing guide service to fish the entire 730 square miles.
+This experience is very important, because as we all know the weather and the fish don't always coöperate with your schedule, so we as anglers need to be flexible.
+Whether you're coming from within the state of Florida or from out-of-state, South Florida, particularly Fort Lauderdale, Ft Myers, and Palm Beach, provides you a central meeting point to conveniently get you to any one of our suggested fishing locations.

-Our Okeechobee bass fishing guides have been the highest rated and most prestigious Lake Okeechobee bass fishing guides since inception, written up in Forbes as “Florida’s #1 Rated Urban Anglers” and now accredited as the official guide service of NASCAR.
-Featured in many TV show should as North American Fisherman, ESPN and others.
+Our Okeechobee bass fishing guides have been the highest-rated and most prestigious Lake Okeechobee bass fishing guides since inception, written up in Forbes as "Florida's #1 Rated Urban Anglers" and now accredited as the official guide service of NASCAR.
+Featured in many TV shows should as North American Fisherman, ESPN and others.
 Please check out our video page of the website to see our shows.
 This is all due to our quality of the service and vast repeat customer base we attract.
 We have built our business on years of customer satisfaction, and we continue to meet the highest standard in the Florida freshwater fishing industry.

 Our team has over 400 years of combined experience in catching trophy bass on Okeechobee and we take great pride in ourselves on making sure that you get the charter YOU want and deserve.
-When you hire our fishing guides you don’t just get a guide, you get whole hand-picked team.
-Our group of top pro anglers work together as a team to make sure you have the best opportunity for success on the water.
+When you hire our fishing guides you don't just get a guide, you get a whole hand-picked team.
+Our group of top pro anglers works together as a team to make sure you have the best opportunity for success on the water.
 Coordination and sharing of information and resources are why our guides are so effective.
-It’s a tremendous advantage that most services do not give their customers.
+It's a tremendous advantage that most services do not give their customers.

 Information about Lake Okeechobee